-Florida law authorizes local governments to impose several types of local
+Florida law authorizes local governments to impose several types of

-responsibilities include collecting the tax and distributing the funds to
+the tax, its responsibilities include collecting the tax and

-local governments to spend on locally authorized projects.
+distributing the funds to local governments to spend on locally

 See below for brief descriptions of the local option taxes.
 For more